South Carolina Contract Security Business License Bond

 The surety bond will serve as a guarantee to the South Carolina Law Enforcement Division that the contract security business will lawfully fulfill its obligations when providing private patrol, guard, watchman, bodyguard, or security service for a fee.

-The surety bond will also cover the amount necessary to financially compensate any person who will suffer damages in case the licensee commits a misconduct.
+The surety bond will also cover the amount necessary to financially compensate any person who will suffer damages in case the licensee commits misconduct.

 This requirement is mandated by Section 40-18-50 of the South Carolina Code of Laws.